 KEEP YOUR PAPERWORK

-The devil is in the detail, so if you’re still not sure about how travel insurance takes care of stolen cash and credit cards take note of some important rules and exceptions by having a read of your policy PDS.
-You’re also more than welcome to find us on live chat, or send an email to email@example.com.
+The devil is in the detail, so if you’re still not sure about how travel insurance claims work, you’ll find all the important rules and exceptions by having a read of your policy PDS.
+You’re also more than welcome to find us on live chat, or send an email to firstname.lastname@example.org.
 We’ll sort you out!